 Malware delivery

-This involves sending an email with a malicious attachment in the hopes that the recipient will download it.
+This type of fraudulent scheme involves sending an email with a malicious attachment in the hopes that the recipient will download it.
 Malware can compromise the recipient’s network by:

 • Stealing Sensitive Information – Malware can record keystrokes and monitor user activity, capturing personal data, login credentials and financial information.